 Children in grade 2: Children are prepared to celebrate their First Reconciliation during Faith Formation classes.

 Children in grade 3 and older: Children who desire to to make their First Reconciliation should be enrolled in faith formation and will be prepared separately.

-Confession Times: Every Saturday at Holy Cross Chapel from 3:45-4:15 pm; every Wednesday at Our Lady of the Lakes, Random Lake Chapel after 8:00 am Mass; every Monday at St. Rose Chapel, Fredonia 30 minutes prior to the 5:30 pm Mass.
+Confession Times: Saturdays at Holy Cross Chapel from 3:45-4:15 pm; Mondays at St. Rose Chapel, Fredonia from 5-5:25 pm; Wednesdays at St. Mary's Chapel, Random Lake after the 8:00 am Mass.
 For Reconciliation opportunities outside of the regular schedule, please contact the Parish Office or see our bulletin.